Aman Tokyo vs Mandarin Oriental Tokyo

 What I remember from check-in at Aman Tokyo is a luggage tag with the Aman logo on it.
 The staff were polite and efficient.
 Nothing was wrong.
 Nothing was memorable either.

 The Mandarin Oriental operates differently.
 From the moment the car door opened, we were greeted warmly by name.
 Check-in felt like a genuine welcome rather than a transaction.
 The staff knew we were excited and matched that energy.
 Turndown was impeccable, consistently timed, never intrusive.
-At the Cake Shop one morning, we ordered tea and pastries and a drink was missed — within moments, the staff had apologized, replaced the drink, and brought a moon cake as a gesture.
+At the Pizza Bar on 38th one morning, we ordered tea and pastries and a drink was missed — within moments, the staff had apologized, replaced the drink, and brought a moon cake as a gesture.
 Not because they had to.
 Because they wanted to.

 By the end of the first stay, the breakfast team was offering Tokyo and Kyoto restaurant recommendations as naturally as a friend would.
 That carry-through across every department — F&B, concierge, housekeeping — is what separates a hotel with good service from one that has made hospitality its actual purpose.

-The MO breakfast is one of the best I've had at a city hotel.
+The MO breakfast is the best I've had at a city hotel.

 This is not a close comparison.
 Breakfast at the Aman is a menu you order from.
 It is fine.
 It is not notable.
 At $2,000 a night, fine is a miss.